compose-generator/ccom/docs/docs/usage.md

 `ccom --data ./test-data.json --line-comment-iden "//" --block-comment-iden-open "/*" --block-comment-iden-close "*/" ./test-file.java`

 ## Switch compilers
-CCom has multiple compiler backend implementations, which have different strengths and weaknesses.
+CCom has multiple compiler frontend implementations, which have different strengths and weaknesses.
 The default compiler backend is called `cpp`.
 To switch between compiler implementations, you can use `--compiler` / `-c`.
 Valid values are `cpp` and `java`.

 ## Benchmarking